Part of Harry S. Truman Lake

 Click here for the Harry S. Truman Lake virtual tour.

-This year-round day-use area contains four group picnic shelters.
-Amenities include flush and pit toilets, drinking water, an accessible boat ramp and fishing dock.
+This year-round day-use area contains four large picnic shelters.
+Amenities include flush and pit toilets, drinking water, an accessible boat ramp and fishing docks.

 Bledsoe Ferry is an excellent fishing location.
 Anglers find crappie, largemouth bass and blue and flathead catfish.
 Truman Lake is also a popular destination for tournament fishermen.